hyperledger-solang/solang/docs/status.rst

 ------------------------------

-Solang wants to be compatible with the latest version of `Ethereum Foundation Solidity Compiler <https://github.com/ethereum/solidity/>`_.
+Solang wants to be compatible with the latest version of `Ethereum Foundation Solidity Compiler <https://github.com/ethereum/solidity/>`_, version 0.7.
 The project is under active development, and new language features are being added on a continuous basis.

 Missing features:

 - ``immutable`` is not supported.
-Note this is impossible to implement on Parity Substrate or Hyperledger Sawtooth; this is purely an ethereum feature
+Note this is impossible to implement on any than chain other than Ethereum; this is purely an ethereum feature
-- libraries functions are always statically linked into the contract wasm
+- libraries functions are always statically linked into the contract code
-- Solang generates WebAssembly rather than EVM.
+- Solang generates WebAssembly or BPF rather than EVM.
 This means that the ``assembly {}`` statement using EVM instructions is not supported
-- Defining functions outside of contracts (solc 0.7.1)
+- Defining functions outside of contracts
 - Calling parent contract via ``super``

 Unique features to Solang: